 We mentioned the importance of "diplomatic consultations" in our last News Update.
 What we have related above has been exactly that.
 We believe that our appearance before the Planning Board and our several visits with the RM's chief development officer have been valuable relationship-building efforts that will serve us well going forward.

 We DO NOT encourage members to personally contact the RM of Brokenhead or its council members at this time.
 We understand that some may wish to show support for our Conditional Use application.
 We have learned, however, that sometimes letters, e-mail messages and phone calls from non-residents can actually hurt a cause rather than help it, and so we are choosing to exercise caution.
 We are asking all members for their cooperation in this regard.
 We will advise you if circumstances change.

 Members who have questions or concerns about these recent developments are encouraged to contact us....

-SOURCE: This article (slightly abridged) is from the non-members edition of the February 3, 2011 Naturist Legacy News Update.
+SOURCE: This article (slightly abridged) was published in both the members and non-members editions of the February 3, 2011 Naturist Legacy News Update.
 I am the author.
 Check out the 2011 Photo Galleries to see what was accomplished during this ambitious year of construction and development at Naturist Legacy Park.